LimaVazEduardo/Curriculum/README.md

 ```

+### Why data driven curriculum?
+The main idea behind this concept is to update your curriculum, only by updating the file `data.R` and leave the heavy lifting work of formatting the PDF file for R Markdown script `Hyndman.Rmd`.

+Great isn't it?

+---

-I hope this tutorial helps you create your own curriculum using Vitae package.
+I hope this tutorial helps you create your own curriculum using Vitae package and R Markdown.

 There are 06 layouts available in Vitae package.
 Choose the one you enjoy most.